aschuerch/Microbial-Genomics-2018/_episodes/11-annotation.md

 {: .bash}

 Now we are all set to annotate our contigs with PROKKA.
 Again, this will run for a while.
 The parameter --outdir tells PROKKA which output directory to write to.
-This needs to be a new file.
+This needs to be a new directory.
 The parameter --prefix assigns the sample name as a prefix to all files.
-If we ommit this, all files will have the same names
+If we ommit this, all output files would have the same name.

 ~~~
 for sample in ERR026473 ERR026474 ERR026478 ERR026481 ERR026482 ERR029206 ERR029207